pmandreoli/Documentation/source/SLAM_IN_CONF.rst

 SLAM IAM client creation
 ------------------------

-1. Login in IAM as Admin
+1. Login in IAM as non-Admin user
 2. Click on *MitreID Dashboard* and then *Self-service client registration*
 3. Click on *New client* and compile the form wit the following paramethers